 According to Article 5 of HACCP Regulation (EC) No. 852/2004, commercial kitchens are required to have a Hazard Analysis and Critical Control Point (HACCP) plan in place at all times, and must also provide their local food safety authority with evidence that the plan is being followed in order to provide for the safe preparation and distribution of food.

 HACCP covers everything from the process you follow before you start working with food including hand washing to working with the food itself.
-If you’re unsure how HACCP applies to your business, request a callback from our expert Catering team to go through what’s needed in your home.
+If you’re unsure how HACCP applies to your business, contact our expert Catering team to go through what’s needed in your home.

 Consideration #3: General Food Hygiene In Care Homes